alto777/Playground/README.md

 ## Now trying to make it 0.6.0 compatible.

-Part of this is learning a bit more git.
+A not small part of this is learning a bit more git.
 Hang on.
 Here I am years later.